iree-org/iree-jax/README.md

   same bus, etc).
 Horizontal distribution is intended to be a layer atop IREE if desired.

-## Module Procedures
+## Program Procedures

-As mentioned above, "Module Procedures" are the public functions that can be invoked on a compiled Module.
+As mentioned above, "Program Procedures" are the public functions that can be invoked on a compiled Program.
 Today, they are implemented with a limited tracer which defines them by run.
 A Python based compiler is under development to allow more sophisticated procedures to be represented.